Fish ball: Thailand

 In Thailand, fish balls are fried or grilled as snacks.
 In main dishes, fish balls are in Chinese style noodle soups and curry dishes such as Kaeng khiao wan luk chin pla, a green curry.

 The most common varieties of fish used are threadfin bream, bigeye snapper, croaker, lizard fish, goatfish, and pla krai (Chitala ornata).

+Vietnam

+In Vietnam, fish balls are typically produced in seafood processing factories, then packaged and widely distributed in the market.

+Many vendors sell pre-fried fish balls as a snack for students right outside school gates.
+Fried fish balls are usually skewered and eaten with chili sauce.
+Additionally, fish balls are frequently used as an ingredient when eating hot pot, which many people commonly refer to as 'viên thả lẩu' (hot pot dipping/floating balls).